enterprise-oss/osso/README.md

 Osso uses JWTs for Admin auth.
 Craft a JWT on your own server with `{scope: 'admin', email: 'you@company.com'}`, sign it with your `JWT_HMAC_SECRET` and send yourself to Osso with a `token` query parameter - see our JWT Authentication docs for more.

-Osso hosted plans let you skip this step, and provide a team management portal (SAML auth supported 😉) for logging in to your Osso Admin UI.
+Osso hosted plans let you skip this step, and provide a team management portal for logging in to your Osso Admin UI.

 #### Consume OAuth